Mindfulness, Balance, and Confessions of a Life/Work Coach

 Did You Know: Mindfulness dates back to ancient practices that the Buddha taught over 2,500 hundred years ago!

 I’d like to take a moment to connect mindfulness and balance to life/work coaching…

 I have lived a lot of life.
 Thankfully, I have rich relationships with family, friends, and community.
-As a life-long learner and seeker, my work in coaching culminates rewarding vocations including as a psychologist, educator, trainer, and leader.
+As a life-long learner and seeker, my work in coaching culminates rewarding vocations including as an educator, trainer, and leader.
 I have invested and continue to engage significant time and energy in gaining specialized training as a coach.

 I don’t have all of the answers in my own life, let alone anyone else’s.
 This is frankly one of the reasons I am so passionate about the energy and value of life coaching.

 Coaching is based on the premise that you are the expert and leader in your life and work.
 Nobody can answer the questions about what’s right for you except you!